The best camera sling bags in 2025: halfway between a backpack and a messenger bag

 5. Stabilizing influence

-With only a single strap, a sling bag can feel less secure on your back than a normal backpack.
-An additional waist or stabilising strap will keep everything securely anchored, and can also be a helpful extra layer of security against bag-snatchers and thieves.
+With only a single strap, a sling bag can feel less secure on your back than a regular backpack.
+An additional waist or stabilizing strap will keep everything securely anchored and can offer a helpful additional layer of security against bag-snatchers and thieves.

 How we test camera bags